Skip to content

 pnpm start --character="characters/dobby.character.json"

-In another terminal window, run the following command to launch the web UI:
+3. Launch the UI - in another terminal window, run the following command to launch the web UI:

 pnpm start:client